LGMarques9963/disassembler/readme.md

-# 🕵️‍♂️ Reverse Disassembler with C++: A Custom Disassembler for Reverse Engineering & Malware Analysis
+# 🕵️‍♂️ Disassembler with C++: A Custom Disassembler for Reverse Engineering & Malware Analysis

 ## 📌 About This Project
 This repository is a C++ implementation of a custom disassembler designed to decode machine code (currently focusing on ELF64 binaries) into human-readable assembly instructions.
 This project serves as a portfolio piece for cybersecurity roles—especially reverse engineering and malware analysis.